2 Point Perspective

-I use the same image like in the previous post for you to compare 1-point and 2-point perspective types better.
+I use the same image as in the previous post for you to compare 1-point and 2-point perspective types better.
 It is all about the surface’s directions’ drift.

-Do you remember this staircase from previous post?
-Well, previous was for one point perspective and in here for a better comparison I decided to use the same image and draw from a different view.
+Do you remember this staircase from the previous post?
+Well, previous was for one point perspective and in here for a better comparison, I decided to use the same image and draw from a different view.

 So, here we go!